ecourtial/usm98-adboard-converter/README.md

 ## Stack :light_rail:

 * Build with Java Runtime Environment 1.8 (not tested with lower versions).
+* Swing
 * Maven
 * JUnit

 # Changelog
 ## 1.0
 * Feature to export and import adboards.
+* Includes the color palette on CSV format.